 Goodbye to all that

-Turnbull Gallery, level 1, National Library, corner Molesworth and Aitken Streets
+Location: Turnbull Gallery, Level 1, National Library, corner Molesworth and Aitken Streets, Thorndon, Wellington

 End of first World War commemorations